AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-traing-sandbox/manual-data-set-up.md

 description: Learn how to configure a sandbox for training purposes
 feature: Sandboxes, Data Management, Application Settings
 doc-type: tutorial
+kt: 9382
 role: Admin
 level: Beginner
 ---

 # Manual Data set-up

-In this step you will create identity the required identity namespaces and five schemas and the respective data sets.
+In this step you will create the required identity namespaces and five schemas and the respective data sets.
 It is important that you follow the order given in this tutorial.

 ## Create identity namespaces

-In this step you will create three new namespaces:
+> [!TIP]
+> Watch the video tutorial [Map identities](/help/set-up-data/map-identities.md) for more information on how to create identity namespaces.

 1. In the left navigation go to *[!UICONTROL Customer] > [!UICONTROL Identities] > [!UICONTROL Create identity namespace]*
-1. Create the following identity namespaces:
+2. Create the following identity namespaces:

     | Display Name | Identity Symbol | Type |
     |---|---|---|